This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child's arm or leg feels warm, or painful and is larger than usual.

-- Your child has trouble moving his arm.
+- Your child has trouble moving his or her arm.

 - Your child's catheter falls out.